Untitled Film Stills: Details

 Cindy Sherman poses in various stereotypical female roles inspired by 1950s and 1960s Hollywood, Film noir, B movies, and European art-house films.
 They represent clichés or feminine types (the office girl, bombshell, girl on the run, housewife, and so on) "that are deeply embedded in the cultural imagination."

 The characters in all of these photographs are always looking away from the camera and outside of the frame.
 Sherman casts herself in each of these roles, becoming both the artist and subject in the work.

-Description

-The art historian Rosalind Krauss described the series as “copies without originals”.
 All of the images are untitled, as Sherman wanted to preserve their ambiguity.
 The numbers affiliated with individual works of art are assigned by her gallery, mainly as a cataloguing system.
 In December 1995, the Museum of Modern Art (MOMA) acquired all sixty-nine black-and-white photographs in the series.
 Sherman later decided to add one more image, bringing the series to seventy.
 In past exhibitions at MOMA, the photographs are neither hung chronologically, nor grouped according to theme, locale, or content.
 Modest in scale compared to Sherman's later cibachrome photographs, they are all 8½ × 11 inches, each displayed in identical, simple black frames.
 The glossy finish and scale are meant to reference publicity or promotion stills for a movie.